Stay in Grand Canyon National Park and customize your own adventure!

 Grand Canyon National Park is a big place and there is plenty to see and do!
 We’ve hand picked some of our favorite activities beyond hiking the canyon so that you can round out your vacation in just the right way for your group.
 Take a look at our Upgrades & Optional Activities tab to see some of our suggestions for additional activities.

-Step 4: Fine-tune the experience with the help of our adventure consultants
+Step 4: Make your deposit and Fine-tune the experience with the help of our adventure consultants

 Step 5: Experience the Grand Canyon!